muhammad-usama-sardar/rats-sec-cons/draft-rats-sardar-sec-cons.md

 # Examples of Specifications That Are Detrimental for Security

-We believe that the following drafts are detrimental for the RATS ecosystem:
+We believe that the following designs are detrimental for the RATS ecosystem:

-* Multi-Verifiers {{I-D.deshpande-rats-multi-verifier}}: the design of multi-verifiers not only increase security risks in terms of increasing the Trusted Computing Base (TCB), but also increases the privacy risks, as potentially sensitive information is sent to multiple verifiers.
+* Multi-Verifiers {{I-D.deshpande-rats-multi-verifier}}: the design of multi-verifiers not only increases security risks in terms of increasing the Trusted Computing Base (TCB), but also increases the privacy risks, as potentially sensitive information is sent to multiple verifiers.